steveturbek/Tangible-Interfaces-Submarine-Design-Project/examples/svg-dashboard-getting-started.md

 // ========================================
 ```

-**This is where the magic happens!** These boundary markers are your visual guide:
+**This is where the magic happens.** These boundary markers are your visual guide:

 - Everything **between** these markers is yours to modify safely
 - Change the angle ranges, adjust colors, modify formulas
 - These markers will be preserved in every iteration
-- Everything **outside** this zone handles the plumbing (localStorage, test mode, etc.) - don't touch that unless you know what you're doing!
+- Everything **outside** this zone handles the plumbing (localStorage, test mode, etc.) - don't touch that unless you know what you're doing.

 **Important:** These boundary comment lines are deliberately visual (with lots of `=` signs) so they're easy to spot in your code editor.